telerik/blazor-docs/components/treelist/editing/popup.md

 You can also cancel the events by setting the `IsCancelled` property of the event arguments to `true`.
 This lets you prevent the user from editing certain records, inserting or deleting items, based on your application logic.

-To enable PopUp editing in the treelist, set its `EditMode` property to `Telerik.Blazor.TreeListEditMode.Popup`, then handle the CRUD events as shown in the example below.
+To enable Popup editing in the treelist, set its `EditMode` property to `Telerik.Blazor.TreeListEditMode.Popup`, then handle the CRUD events as shown in the example below.

-The PopUp editing mode supports [validation]({%slug common-features/input-validation%}).
+The Popup editing mode supports [validation]({%slug common-features/input-validation%}).
 To use it, all you need to do is decorate your model with the desired annotations.
 Validation errors will be shown in the popup and will prevent the Update operation.

->caption The Command buttons and the treelist events let you handle data operations in PopUp edit mode
+>caption The Command buttons and the treelist events let you handle data operations in Popup edit mode

 ````CSHTML
 @using System.ComponentModel.DataAnnotations